abiraja2004/paper-summaries/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This blog is a collection of summaries of paper's that me and my friends liked!
+It serves as a great way for us to keep our notes about papers organized, and is a good source for people interested in reading the summary of articles.
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).